Original Story ideas, waiting for waking

 All the ideas on the Dormant Stories site are written by me, Anthony Lees.
-I have been a primary school teacher for nearly twenty years now, and although for the second half of that time my job has mostly focused on music or maths or computing, fiction writing has remained one of my true professional and personal passions.
-You can find out more about what I do now here if you wish, at www.lees.education
+I have been an elementary school teacher for nearly twenty five years now, and although for the second half of that time my job has mostly focused on the professional development of other teachers and the development of a few lovely subjects such as music, maths or computing, fiction writing has remained one of my true passions.

 As in all things, over time, policy about what is considered good practice changes – I’m sure you’ve seen examples of this- and the teaching of writing is no different.
 Additionally, the task of teaching writing is not an easy one.
 How much to model?
 How much to scaffold?
 When to share great writers’ work as examples and to inspire?
 How to find the perfect example of a technique or literary tool?
 I have found over the years it has often been a faster process to write my own example of what I want to teach.
 This is not to play down the value of using great writers’ work, but I have found a few benefits of this: